okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 You can use OAuth 2.0 to push user and group information from a spoke org to a centralized hub org by performing the following configuration:

 1. In each spoke org, [add an instance of the Org2Org app integration](#add-an-org2org-app-integration-in-a-spoke-org) and save the generated JWKS public key.
 2. In the hub org, [create an OAuth 2.0 service app](#create-an-oauth-2-0-service-app-in-the-hub-org) for each spoke org with the corresponding Org2Org app JWKS public key.
-[Grant allowed scopes](#grant-allowed-scopes-to-the-oauth-2-0-client) to the hub org service apps (the OAuth 2.0 clients).
+For each hub org service app (the OAuth 2.0 client), [assign admin roles](#assign-admin-roles-to-the-oauth-2-0-service-app) and [grant allowed scopes](#grant-allowed-scopes-to-the-oauth-2-0-client).
 3. [Set and activate provisioning in the Org2Org apps](#enable-provisioning-in-the-org2org-app) from the Okta API.
 4. [Assign users and groups in the spoke Org2Org apps](#assign-users-and-groups-in-the-org2org-app) to synchronize with the hub org.

+---

 ### Add an Org2Org app integration in a spoke org